-User plane integrity protection is mandatory to support in the network while optional in the UE, with at least two alternative and substantially different algorithms mandatory to support in devices.
-Both 128-bit and 256-bit encryption keys should be accommodated.
+User plane integrity protection is mandatory to support in the network while optional in the UE, with at least two alternative and substantially different algorithms mandatory to support in network entities and UEs supporting user plane integrity protection.
+Both 128-bit and 256-bit integrity protection keys should be accommodated.

-In integrity protected signalling, the device states which algorithms it supports, and optionally also whether or not it desires user plane integrity protection.
+The NG-UE states, in signalling that is secure from bidding down attacks, which algorithms it supports and optionally, whether or not it desires user plane integrity / confidentiality protection.
+One way to achieve this is to include this information in the (unprotected) Attach Request message, and then repeating them later in an integrity protected message.

 Algorithms allow either 32-bit or 64-bit MACs to be produced, and the device can optionally indicate which it prefers.

-The visited network decides whether or not user plane integrity protection is possible (for example do both ends support it and have at least one algorithm in common); if it is possible, then the network decides whether or not it should be used, and with which algorithm and which MAC length.
+The serving network decides whether or not user plane integrity protection is possible (for example do both ends support it and have at least one algorithm in common); if it is possible, then the network decides whether or not it should be used, and with which algorithm and which MAC length.
 This also is indicated to the UE in an integrity protected signalling message.

 A possible variation would be to have the decision made separately for uplink and downlink.
 If this variant is adopted, then the UE should be able to indicate separately for uplink and downlink whether it desires user plane integrity protection.